microsoftgraph/microsoft-graph-docs/concepts/application-saml-sso-configure-api.md

 ## Prerequisites

 - In this tutorial, you need a self-signed certificate that Azure AD can use to sign a SAML response.
-You can use your own certificate or you could use something like the following C# code to create a test certificate:
+You can generate a certificate using the servicePrincipal action [addTokenSigningCertificate](graph/api/serviceprincipal-addtokensigningcertificate?view=graph-rest-beta) or you can use your own certificate.
+You could use something like the following C# code to create a test certificate:

     > **Note** This code is for learning and reference **ONLY** and should not be used as-is in production.